stevenroose/covenants.info/content/proposals/direct-introspection.md

 ## Introduction

-A very straight-forward way to achieve covenans is to give the Script of a transaction's inputs direct access into the entire transaction's data.
+A straightforward way to achieve covenants is to give the Script of a transaction's inputs direct access into the entire transaction's data.
 If the script can inspect any part of the transaction, it is by definition introspective and can enforce any possible constraint on the transaction's properties.

-Technically, there are two ways direct transaction introspection can be realized, either through various different opcodes to _query_ various different aspects of the transaction, to be put onto the stack by the script execution engine; or by introducing a single opcode together with an additional specifier of what parts of the transaction you actually want.
+Technically, there are two ways direct transaction introspection can be realized, either through various opcodes to _query_ different aspects of the transaction, to be put onto the stack by the script execution engine; or by introducing a single opcode together with an additional specifier of what parts of the transaction you want.

 #### Individual opcodes